-The acceleration due to gravity, denoted by , refers to the gravitational acceleration experienced by an object near the Earth's surface.
+The acceleration due to gravity, denoted by g, refers to the gravitational acceleration experienced by an object near the Earth's surface.
 The standard value is approximately 9.8 m/s² on Earth's surface.
 However, this value varies based on factors like height (altitude), depth, latitude, and local geological formations.
 Understanding these variations is essential for solving NEET questions involving gravitational concepts.

 Where: